mesmacosta/dlp-to-datacatalog-tags-tutorial/TUTORIAL.md

 # Data Catalog Util Tutorial

 <!-- TODO: analytics id? -->
-<walkthrough-author name="mesmacosta@gmail.com" tutorialName="DLP to Data Catalog Tags Tutorial" repositoryUrl="https://github.com/mesmacosta/dlp-to-datacatalog-tags-tutorial"></walkthrough-author>
+<walkthrough-author name="mesmacosta@gmail.com" tutorialName="Cloud DLP to Data Catalog Tags Tutorial" repositoryUrl="https://github.com/mesmacosta/dlp-to-datacatalog-tags-tutorial"></walkthrough-author>

 ## Intro

-This tutorial will walk you through the execution of the Data Catalog Util CLI.
+This tutorial will walk you through the execution of the Cloud DLP to Data Catalog Tags Tutorial Tutorial.

-## Python CLI
+## Environment

-This tutorial uses a Python CLI, if you want to look at the code open:
-<walkthrough-editor-open-file filePath="cloudshell_open/datacatalog-util/src/datacatalog_util/datacatalog_util_cli.py"
-                              text="datacatalog_util_cli.py">
-</walkthrough-editor-open-file>.

-Otherwise go to the next step.
+Let's start by setting up your environment.
+If you already are using Big Query, Data Catalog and Cloud DLP in our project, you may skip the following steps.

-## Set Up the Service Account
+## Set Up your Project

-First, let's set up the Service Account.
-(You may skip this, if you already have your Service Account)

 Start by setting your project ID.
 Replace the placeholder to your project.
 ```bash